Postcards From the Long, Dark History of Castle Rock, Maine

-Stephen King has never made Castle Rock, Maine sound like a nice place to visit.
+Stephen King has never made Castle Rock, Maine, sound like a nice place to visit.
 The fictional small town appears or is referenced frequently in King’s writing, starting with King’s 1979 novel The Dead Zone and going beyond the 1993 novel Needful Things (despite it being billed on the cover as “The Last Castle Rock Story”).
 In King’s fiction, it’s been the site of, among other menaces, a serial killer, a rabid St. Bernard, an antiques shop possibly owned by the devil, and a spooky Polaroid camera.
 (That’s to say nothing of the nearby Shawshank Prison, which has troubles of its own.)
 The new J.J.
-Abrams-produced Hulu series Castle Rock puts the town at the heart of the action again and, frankly, the place is looking a little rough.
+Abrams–produced Hulu series Castle Rock puts the town at the heart of the action again and, frankly, the place is looking a little rough.

 The times have been hard on Castle Rock and its residents.
-Mostly filmed in the Massachusetts towns of Orange, Lancaster, and Devens, the Hulu series’ setting resembles one of Richard Russo’s failing Rust Belt New England towns, a once-thriving, now emptied-out place where there’s little for those left behind to do but drink and get in each others’ business.
+Mostly filmed in the Massachusetts towns of Orange, Lancaster, and Devens, the Hulu series’ setting resembles one of Richard Russo’s failing Rust Belt New England towns, once-thriving, now emptied-out places where there’s little for those left behind to do but drink and get in each others’ business.
 But there’s more at work here.
-“People think we’re just one of those dead towns they hear about,” Terry O’Quinn’s Shawshank warden Dale Lacy says in an early episode, “A run of bad luck, worse judgment, broken promises.
+“People think we’re just one of those dead towns they hear about,” Terry O’Quinn’s Shawshank warden Dale Lacy says in an early episode.
+“A run of bad luck, worse judgment, broken promises.
 We know different, don’t we?
 It’s not luck.
 It’s a plan.
 And not God’s either.”
 The hard-luck look masks a deeper problem.

 But Castle Rock hasn’t always looked like that, at least not exactly.
-Each appearance in other Stephen King adaptations has reshaped the town for its own purposes.
-Ahead of the Castle Rock premiere, here’s a look at the on-screen history of Stephen King’s most famous setting, a place you’d probably keep driving past if you ever find yourself stumbling on it.
+Each Castle Rock appearance Stephen King adaptations has been reshaped for the productions’ own purposes.
+Ahead of the Castle Rock premiere, here’s a look at the onscreen history of Stephen King’s most famous setting, a place you’d probably keep driving past if you ever find yourself stumbling on it.

 1947–1966: The Shawshank Redemption